trainadavide/trainadavide/README.md

 ## Hi there 👋

-I'm currently studying at @UNIFI
+- Currently studying at @UNIFI

 ### Trophies 🏆